YaelBatat/HTTP-Cache-Poisoning-Attacks/README.md

 * **`explanation.txt`**
     A theoretical breakdown of the attacks.
 It details the specific vulnerabilities exploited in the `course_selector` script and the Apache 2.0.45 proxy/server combination, explaining the logic behind the cache poisoning mechanisms.

-* **`readme.txt`**
-    Submission metadata containing student identifiers, as required by the course submission guidelines.

 ---

 ## 🛠️ Technologies